tldraw/tldraw/apps/dotcom/image-resize-worker/README.md

 # Images

 Helpers for images on tldraw.com.
+Specifically, it's currently used to dynamically resize and optimize images on-the-fly via Cloudflare's image transform serivce.

 ## License

-The code in this repository is not licensed.
-The tldraw SDK is provided under the [tldraw license](https://github.com/tldraw/tldraw/blob/main/LICENSE.md).
+The code in this folder is Copyright (c) 2024-present tldraw Inc. The tldraw SDK is provided under the [tldraw license](https://github.com/tldraw/tldraw/blob/main/LICENSE.md).

 ## Trademarks